andrew-welsh626/df2019/README.md

 ## Things Learned / Future Work
 - General R-programming skills, competency in Tidyverse packages and using piping, working with regression models and measuring their effectiveness.
 - We should have checked for normality on each feature in our F-tested SLR models.
-Easiest way to do this is a visual inspection via a [QQ-plot](http://www.sthda.com/english/wiki/qq-plots-quantile-quantile-plots-r-base-graphs), but [Levene's test](https://en.wikipedia.org/wiki/Levene%27s_test) should be used if there is any doubt.
+The easiest way to do this is a visual inspection via a [QQ-plot](http://www.sthda.com/english/wiki/qq-plots-quantile-quantile-plots-r-base-graphs), but [Levene's test](https://en.wikipedia.org/wiki/Levene%27s_test) should be used if there is any doubt.
 - We should have built SLR models that fit to our Team Fatigue value and picked out features from F-tests from there, since Team Fatigue is the value we actually use to predict game outcome.
   - `Fatigue per team per game ~ Soreness + Desire + Irritability + SleepHours + SleepQuality`.
   - Maybe other features would have been chosen from our F-test procedure on all possible SLR models fitted to Team Fatigue?